 This is the homepage of Michael Kuhn (né Müller).
 I am from Leipzig and/or Dresden and lived in Pasadena, CA, for three years while studying at Caltech.
 I did my PhD in the lab of Peer Bork at the EMBL Heidelberg, working on integrating protein-chemical interactions with phenotypic data to predict drug targets and to find the molecular basis of side effects.

 Between 2009 and 2016, I worked as a post doc in the labs of Andreas Beyer (Biotec, TU Dresden) and Tony Hyman (MPI-CBG).
 My main topic of research is an evolutionary analysis of the centrosome, the conservation of tissue-specific gene expression patterns between distant species, and the analysis of large-scale screening data.
 Since 2016, I have been a staff scientist in the lab of Peer Bork, partially managing the lab and also performing research on the gut micriobiota and the effects of medications on humans.
-My wife, Christiane Kuhn, and I are happy parents of two boys.
+My wife, Christiane Kuhn, and I are happy parents of three children.

 Elsewhere: Twitter, bioCS, a blog, Tumblr, Biology StackExchange